 FlexJobs is a job search site that has risen to prominence in the last several years, being featured on major news outlets such as NBC and CNN.

 If you’ve never heard of it before, FlexJobs.com is a site that helps people find a career with flexible work, whether it be freelance, part-time, telecommuting, or a work at home job.
-Their goal is to get you a job that is guaranteed to be legitimate and offer the flexibility that you need.
+Their goal is to help you secure a job that is guaranteed to be legitimate and offer the flexibility you need.

-And from the overwhelmingly positive reviews, it’s no doubt that they mean what they say.
+And from the overwhelmingly positive reviews, it’s clear they mean what they say.

 But wait!
 That sounds too good to be true!

-Well, you’d be right to assume that there is a catch because FlexJobs is a subscription site.
-Don’t let that deter you, however; it’s only $15 a month.
+Well, you’d be right to assume there is a catch because FlexJobs is a subscription-based site.
+Don’t let that deter you, though; it’s only $15 a month.

 It’s totally possible to subscribe for only a month, so if you’re skeptical, just make sure you cancel after the first month.

 Furthermore, FlexJobs often runs promotions to reduce the cost of their memberships.
-Sometimes, this means that you can find promo codes for discounts elsewhere on the web, and other times it means that you will be contacted by an agent at the beginning of the sign-up process.
+Sometimes, this means you can find promo codes for discounts elsewhere on the web, and other times it means you’ll be contacted by an agent at the beginning of the sign-up process.

-They aren’t always running promotions, so it isn’t a guaranteed discount.
-However, there is a good chance that if you want a discount on a membership, they’ll be running a promotion soon enough.
+They aren’t always running promotions, so it’s not a guaranteed discount.
+However, there is a good chance that if you’re looking for a discount on a membership, they’ll be running a promotion soon enough.

 Table of Contents

-- $50 will net you a full 12 months of the service.
-On one hand, this is certainly the cheapest way to go.
+It was $15 ($14.95) for a month of the service.
+You were allowed to cancel after one month, of course.
+If you didn’t want to pay $15, you could find coupons online.$30 would get you a 3-month plan.
+I suspect there are coupons for this, but I’ve personally only seen coupons for the 1-month plan.$50 would net you a full 12 months of the service.
+On one hand, this was certainly the cheapest way to go.
 But on the other hand, I’d really hope I’m not searching for a job for a whole year!

 Paying to Find a Job?
 Sounds a Little Backward.